tahminatanjidamiti/vocabulary-learning-application/README.md

 ## Purpose:

-- Help people Explore Language.
+- Help people to explore Language.Provide you with everything you need to master Japanese words, enabling you to hold basic conversations and speak Japanese with confidence.

 ## key feature
-- Dynamic.
-- React feature.
+- Authentication and User Management.
+- Dynamic Data Loading with Filtering.
-- Prounciation.
+- Interactive UI Elements.
-- Responsive.
+- Private Route.

 ##  npm packages:

 - animate.css.
 - react toastify.
+- react icons.
-- react countup.
+- react count-up.